 Academic Autistic Spectrum Partnership in Research and Education (AASPIRE, http://aaspire.org) – The Academic Autistic Spectrum Partnership In Research and Education (AASPIRE) brings together the academic community and the autistic community to develop and perform research projects relevant to the needs of adults on the autistic spectrum.
-AASPIRE has two currently active projects on healthcare and employment.
+AASPIRE has three currently active projects on healthcare, employment, and autistic burnout.

 Pathways to Positive Futures: EASA Connections a developmental, community-engaged project to create and pilot test a series of peer-created and peer-led resources for youth experiencing early psychosis.

 Pregnancy and Support Services for Women with Developmental Disabilities Community-engaged qualitative project to understand and identify experiences related to pregnancy from women with intellectual disabilities and women on the autism spectrum, and to develop accessible informational health resources targeted toward the unique needs of the population.